 - Remaining in the country or state.

-- Not contacting the victim(s) in your case.
+- Not contacting the victim(s) in the case.

 - Meeting with probation officer regularly.

 These are just a few examples of common conditions of probation.
 If the court discovers that your child violated a condition of his or her probation, he or she can face more serious consequences.

 Your child will be allowed a hearing in which he or she can try to prove that he or she did not violate probation.
 At the same time, the prosecution will be trying to prove that your child did violate probation by presenting evidence to a judge.
 If a judge determines that probation was broken, probation will be revoked and your child will face a harsher punishment, such as being sent to a juvenile detention center.